Remarks on the Periodic Boundary Value Problems for Nonlinear Second Order Ordinary Differential Equations: Introduction

-then the existence of solutions has been proved by using an abstract existence theorem (see, for instance \cite{Kan 1}, \cite{Kan 2}).
+then the existence of solutions has been proved by using an abstract existence theorem (see, for instance \cite{Kan1Lakshm}, \cite{Kan2Lakshm}).
 Moreover, the extreme solutions have been obtained as limits of monotone iterates.
-The problem of proving the existence of solutions when the conditions \eqref{eq-3} are violated has been investigated in detail; (see, e.g.,\cite{Lakshm 1}, \cite{Lakshm 2} for an excellent bibliography).
-In \cite{Lakshm 1}, \cite{Lakshm 2}, only the monotone iterative method has been discussed.
-In this paper, Our main objective is to investigate the case when $\alpha $ and $\beta $ violate the relations of \eqref{eq-2}.
-Motivated by the studies in \cite{Lakshm 1}, and \cite{Lakshm 2}, we will establish some comparison results that will be useful later.
-In the last section we will show the validity of the upper and lower solutions method as well as the monotone iterative technique if adding one-side Lipschitz condition to $f(t,u)$.
+The problem of proving the existence of solutions when the conditions \eqref{eqn3} are violated has been investigated in detail; (see, e.g.,\cite{Lakshm1Lee}, \cite{Lakshm2} for an excellent bibliography).
+In \cite{Lakshm1Lee}, \cite{Lakshm2}, only the monotone iterative method has been discussed.
+In this paper, our main objective is to investigate the case when $\alpha $ and $\beta $ violate the relations of \eqref{eqn2}.
+Motivated by the studies in \cite{Lakshm1Lee}, \cite{Lakshm2}, and \cite{Nieto2Alva}, we will establish some comparison results that will be useful later.
+Also, we will show the validity of the upper and lower solutions method as well as the monotone iterative technique if adding one-side Lipschitz condition to $f(t,u)$.
+Finally, we give an illustrative example showing the usefulness of our main results.